top of page

 Every expedition is curated by expert native-born guides and trip leaders who also facilitate meetings and learning experiences with other locally knowledgeable people along the way.
 Our experienced team shares valuable insights and local expertise to ensure a culturally rich adventure of discovery through the Himalayan landscape and traditions of Bhutan.

 Curated by our old friends in Nepal who run a unique collection of treks and lodges in the country, this 8-day adventure seeks to capture the essence of Nepal from its ancient cities to its breathtaking subtropical landscapes.
-It offers a blend of cultural immersion and time out in nature, aimed at creating experiences that seek to leave you intellectually enriched while connecting with local activities and people.
+It offers a blend of cultural immersion and time out in nature, aimed at creating experiences that seek to leave you intellectually stimulated while connecting you with local activities and people.

 HEALTH & SAFETY